khiwniti/flux-seo-scribe-craft/wordpress-plugin/readme.txt

 Simply add `[flux_seo_scribe_craft]` to any page or post.
 You can customize the dimensions with parameters like `[flux_seo_scribe_craft height="600px" width="90%"]`.

+= Does the plugin support languages other than English? =

+Yes, the plugin fully supports both English and Thai languages with a built-in language switcher.

 == Screenshots ==

 1. Main dashboard with SEO analysis tools